Listening Ear Counselling & Consultancy Pte Ltd

 What Teens Wish Their Parents Knew

-Many teens wish their parents knew how much they love, admire, and are grateful to them, even if it doesn’t show.
-The eye rolls, the sighs, and the silence are rarely signs of rejection.
-“Leave me alone” often means, “I’m overwhelmed, please don’t stop caring, just give me space to breathe.”
+Many teens wish their parents knew how much they care, even if it doesn’t show.
+“Leave me alone” often means, “I’m overwhelmed, please don’t stop caring.”

 What Parents Wish Their Kids Knew